seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Appendices/AppendixH-Architecture-Patterns.md

 > Expose only stable interfaces.

-Your `index.ts` becomes the public API.
+Your `index.ts` file becomes the public API.

-Consumers should never import internal implementation files directly.
+Consumers should never import implementation details directly.

 ---

-# The Principle of Composition
+## The Principle of Composition

 Professional design systems avoid: